cs2103aug2014-w09-2j/main/README.md

 1. Add
   - add~task name~description~deadline~location~priority
-  - Not all arguments have to be used
+  - Not all arguments have to be used.
+For example:
+   	- add~task
   - To skip an argument, leave it blank.
 For example:
 	- add~task name~~deadline~~priority
   - Deadline format: DD/MM/YYYY